wijnandtop/wt.pygardena/README.md

 ```

+## GardenaSmartAccount

+Available methods:
+* get_locations() - returns list of GardenaSmartLocation objects, if there is no internal state it will call the Gardena API
+* update_devices() - Loops over all locations and updates the internal state.
+* get_all_mowers() - Get all mowers from all locations.
+* get_all_sensors() - Get all sensors from all locations.
+* get_all_watering_computers() - Get all watering computers from all locations.

 ## devices
-All devices are represented by object, all object do have a method to expose all details as a named list.
+All devices are represented by an object, all object do have a method to expose all details as a named list.
 ```python
 object.get_info()
 ```